apexatoll/cliptic/README.md

 - If you have any feature requests or find any bugs please leave a new issue
 - Contributions welcome!

-*Dedicated to WES who passed on his love of crosswords*
+*Dedicated to WES who passed on to me his love of crosswords*

 [1]: https://lovattspuzzles.com/online-puzzles-competitions/daily-cryptic-crossword/